-Weeks) Weeks)
+52 Weeks

+20 14 2013

-Shares repurchased \$ (321) \$ (1,312)
+Shares repurchased \$ (184) \$ (209)

-Payments of capital lease obligations (83)
+Payments of capital lease obligations (214) (206)

-Dividends paid (932)
+Dividends paid - (458)

-Net cash used in financing activities \$ (404) \$ (2,244)
+Net cash used in financing activities \$ (398) \$ (873)

 Our stock repurchase program was approved by the Board of Directors in November 1999 and was expanded in June 2005.
 Under the stock repurchase program, we are authorized, at the discretion of management and the Board of Directors, to purchase up to an aggregate of 2,000,000 shares of our common stock on the open market.
-As of the end of fiscal year 2012, 201,774 shares were still authorized for repurchase under the program.
+As of the end of fiscal year 2014, 157,700 shares were still authorized for repurchase under the program.
 A one-time cash dividend of five cents per share of common stock was approved on November 12, 2012 to shareholders of record on November 27, 2012, payable on December 24, 2012.
-A one-time cash dividend was paid in the amount of ten cents per share during the first twelve weeks of the 2011 fiscal year.

 We invested in transportation equipment during fiscal 2012 financed by a capital lease obligation in the amount of \$1,848.
 The term of the lease is six years.
-The total capital lease obligation remaining as of November 2, 2012 is \$1,765.
+The total capital lease obligation remaining as of October 31, 2014 is \$1,345.
 The capital lease arrangement replaces the long-standing month-to-month leases of transportation equipment.

-We maintain a line of credit with Wells Fargo Bank, N.A. that expires on March 1, 2013.
-Under the terms of this line of credit, we may borrow up to \$2,000 at an interest rate equal to the bank's reference rate, unless we elect an optional interest rate.
-The borrowing agreement contains various covenants, the more significant of which require us to maintain a minimum tangible net worth and a Quick Ratio not less than 1.0 to 1.0 and a minimum net income after tax.
-The Company was in violation of the tangible net worth and net income covenants which were subsequently waived (per letter dated January 18, 2013).
-There were no borrowings under this line of credit during the year.
+We maintain a line of credit with Wells Fargo Bank, N.A. that expires on March 1, 2015.
+During the fourth quarter of fiscal 2014, we converted our line of credit to a borrowing base line collateralized by accounts receivable.
+Under the terms of this line of credit, we may borrow up to \$6,500 at an interest rate equal to the bank's prime rate.
+The borrowing agreement contains various covenants, the more significant of which require us to maintain a minimum tangible net worth and a minimum net income after tax and total capital expenditures less than \$3,000.
+The Company was in violation of the capital expenditure covenant which was waived (letter dated December 17, 2013) at October 31, 2014.
+The Company was also in violation of the tangible net worth and net income covenants which were waived (letter dated December 24, 2014) at October 31, 2014.
+The Company temporarily borrowed on the line of credit during the fourth quarter of fiscal 2014 to pay for working capital purposes.
+There were no borrowings under this line of credit as of October 31, 2014.
+Other than noted above, the Company is currently in compliance with all provisions of the agreement.